The Application Process

 After registering with LSAC, prospective students must apply to the LL.M. program using the online application at www.lsac.org.
 All supporting documents, including resumes/curriculum vitae, letters of recommendation, and personal statements must be sent to LSAC.
 Your transcripts and TOEFL or IELTS scores should also be sent directly to LSAC.
 The Law School will receive all applications and supporting documents from LSAC.

 Only complete applications will be reviewed by the Law School’s LL.M.
 Admissions Committee.
 Applicants are encouraged to keep a copy of their application materials, as they will not be returned.
-Once you have completed your application you may check on the status by clicking here.
+Once you have completed your application you may check on the status.

 To be eligible for admission to the LL.M. program for foreign-trained lawyers, prospective students must: